 - [a] Students should normally expect to have approximately 4 formally recorded meetings with their supervisor, from the point at which they begin formally working on the Dissertation [or equivalent] to the point at which the final version is submitted.
-Where appropriate, one or more of these meetings may be a joint meeting between a supervisor and several students. - [b] A Supervisory Log should be held, written by the student, and signed off by the supervisor, indicating, for each session, a summary of: - progress made since the previous meeting, - the main points discussed in the meeting, and - agreed action points before the next meeting. - [c] All students should receive supervision on a regular basis. - [d] Supervision arrangements should be managed by the Head of School/Department or nominee particularly when students are expected to undertake research in the summer vacation, Supervision may be conducted virtually where appropriate. - [e] All supervisors should receive within School training in supervision and in the University's expectations for Masters Dissertations or equivalent.
+Where appropriate, one or more of these meetings may be a joint meeting between a supervisor and several students. - [b] If required by the academic area a Supervisory Log should be held, written by the student, and signed off by the supervisor, indicating, for each session, a summary of: - · progress made since the previous meeting, - the main points discussed in the meeting, and - agreed action points before the next meeting. - [c] All students should receive supervision on a regular basis.
+Supervision may be conducted virtually where appropriate. - [e] All supervisors should receive within School training in supervision and in the University's expectations for Masters Dissertations or equivalent.